bahadiryildirimeem/Flexible_Uart_Module/README.md

 # Flexible_Uart_Module
  To improve my digital design skills and contribute something useful for open source community, I have created this repo.
 VHDL language was used in module designs.

+baudrate_calc.xlsx file will help you to configure baudrate value according to sample and clock division values.

  I have synthesized UART module in Xilinx ISE 14.7 for Spartan 6 XC6SLX16.
 You can find device utilization summary following.